avinoamru/React/midterm-project/README.md

 The default city is Vancouver, BC and you have a search engine to choose and find the city you want.

-You will also be able to convert your currency with the local currency of the city you searched for.